CSUF-CPSC121-2021S01/siligame-06-thulasiy1/reflection.md

 Description
 Describe what you did for this milestone in your own words.
-We finished the game by adding a scoreboard and looking more at the different mouse clicks.
+I added a boost that allows the projectile to get bigger after the player reaches a score of 10.

 Challenges encountered
 Describe the challenges you encountered while working on this milestone of the project.
-Some of the challenges were changing the functions to receive pointers.
+I didn't really encounter any challenges with this section.

 Things I've learned
 What is the most important thing you've learned from this milestone in the project?
-I learned more about pointers in this milestone.
+The most important thing I learned in this milestone was implementing functions.